cquilezg/pitest-helper/README.md

 Note: this plugin does not configure the pitest-maven plugin.
 You need to set up it beforehand.

+Are you experiencing problems with the plugin?
+Do you have any suggestion?
+You can create an issue at [plugin Github site](https://github.com/carmeloquilez/pitest-helper/issues)

+PITest logo was created by Ling Yeung.

 <!-- Plugin description end -->

 ## Installation